piyyussh1993/ATSumm/README.md

 This repository contains code related to the paper “ATSumm: Auxiliary information enhanced approach for abstractive disaster Tweet Summarization with sparse training data (KBS) journal, 2024.

-The code has been developed using python 2.7, and Tensorflow 1.4.
+The code has been developed using python 2.7.
 This implementation is based on code releases related to Pointer-Generator Networks and the TextSum project.

 # Dataset
 For training, we use the ARIES dataset, which contains 7500 training samples along with their ground-truth summaries.
 For evaluation, we used 13 disaster events from different locations and types.